enes-arisoy/netflix_clone/README.md

 <h2>netflix_clone</h2>

-<h4>The Netflix Clone project is a responsive web interface designed using HTML5, CSS3, and basic level pseudo-elements to replicate Netflix's modern and sleek design.
-It features a visually engaging hero section with gradients and overlays.
-The project emphasizes responsive design, semantic HTML, and creative use of pseudo-elements to enhance aesthetics without extra markup.
+<h4>The Netflix Clone project is a responsive web interface designed to replicate Netflix's modern and sleek design.</h4>
 <h4>It showcases skills in modern front-end development and design principles.</h4>

 <h4>Technologies Used:</h4>